smorad/um_cisc_7026/lecture_8_recurrent.typ

     *Question:* Translation equivariant? #pause

     No!
-Ok if you are a baby, different meaning if you are an adult! #pause ]
+Ok if you are a baby, different meaning if you are an adult!
+]

 #sslide[